HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-28/index.md

-# System and Communications Protection
+# Protection of Information at Rest
-## SC-28 - PROTECTION OF INFORMATION AT REST
+## SC-28 - Protection of Information at Rest

-The information system protects the [confidentiality and integrity] of [sensitive information at rest when it is located on a secondary storage device within an information system].

-SC-28 Additional FedRAMP Requirements and Guidance:
-Guidance: The organization supports the capability to use cryptographic mechanisms to protect information at rest.

-For CSP Only
-SC-28 [confidentiality AND integrity]
+Protect the [Selection (one or more): confidentiality; integrity] of the following information at rest: [Assignment: organization-defined information at rest].

 ### OPS Implementation

-OPS stores sensitive information in cloud.gov S3 buckets, when applicable, which are encrypted by default with [AES-256](https://www.idera.com/glossary/aes-256-bit-encryption) encryption.
+Databases as well as file and object-based storage used by OPS are configured to utilize encryption as defined and managed by the IaaS provider.

+TODO: Seek inherited text

+### Control Origination

+Hybrid inheritance with IaaS provider and OPS

-#### Related Files
+### Related Content